Your Online Trail and Travel Guide for Snowmobiling the U.S. & Canada

 (Please include your Name, Address, City, State and Zip with your map request.)

-Snowmobile Trails in Langlade County, Wisconsin are developed and maintained by the Langlade County Forestry and Recreation Department, and 10 different snowmobile clubs in Langlade County.
-There are over 530 miles of state approved and user funded trails.
-It seems like just as we finish work from the last season, we are starting a new.
-By starting before the snow, we foster a safe, well-maintained snowmobile trail system throughout the county.
-The snowmobile clubs help make the sport more enjoyable and safer for everyone!
+Snowmobile Trails in Langlade County, Wisconsin’s County of Trails, are developed and maintained by the Langlade County Forestry, Parks, and Recreation Department, and 9 different Langlade County snowmobile clubs.
+There are over 550 miles of state approved and user funded trails.
+It seems like just as we finish work from the last season, we are starting anew.
+By starting before the snow, Langlade County’s Snowmobile Clubs foster a safe, well-maintained snowmobile trail system throughout the county.
+Langlade County is an AWSC Snowmobile Friendly County.

-The Langlade County Wisconsin Snowmobile Council, organized in 1974, is compromised of delegates of all area snowmobile clubs.
-Including: Antigo Sno-Drifters, Bryant Ridge Runners, Deerbrook Bridge Runners, Elcho Sno-Devils, Lily Sno-Birds, Northwoods Boulder Lake Snow Goers, 100 Mile Snow Safari, Phlox Winter Knights, Polar Blazers, and Tombstone-Pickerel Sno Club.
-The Langlade County Forestry and Recreation Department, along with the Council, orchestrates the snowmobile and winter ATV programs for the county.
+The Langlade County Snowmobile Council, organized in 1974, is composed of delegates of all area snowmobile clubs.
+Including: Antigo Sno-Drifters, Bryant Ridge Runners, Deerbrook Bridge Runners, Elcho Sno-Devils, Lily Sno-Birds, Boulder Lake Snow Go’ers, Phlox Winter Knights, Polar Blazers, and Tombstone-Pickerel Sno Club.
+The Langlade County Forestry, Parks, and Recreation Department, along with the Snowmobile Council, orchestrates the snowmobile and winter ATV programs for Langlade county.

 The snowmobile trails that traverse the county are primarily located on private property.
 Trails flow through highlands, hardwoods, pine forests, low lying bogs filled with spruce and tamarack, and wide-open spaces of frozen lakes and farmer’s fields.
 The clubs work very hard to obtain and retain these trails.
 It is imperative that riders stay on marked trails, and respect other people’s property; after all, they are who make it possible for you to ride.
 Without private landowners, Langlade County’s Trails would be a small fraction of what they are today.